Lake Hartwell: Fishing

 Since its construction, Hartwell Reservoir has provided good fishing habitat for many species.
-Bream, catfish, smallmouth bass, walleye, and largemouth bass are naturally occurring species in the lake, with quality fishing available for those species.
-The most popular fishing on Lake Hartwell, however, has been of striped bass.
-Striped Bass, also known as rock fish and normally a saltwater fish, were discovered able to survive in freshwater after the construction of a dam on the Santee-Cooper system in lower South Carolina trapped many striped bass in fresh water.
+Bluegill, catfish, smallmouth bass, walleye, and largemouth bass are naturally occurring species in the lake, with quality fishing available for those species.
+The most popular fishing on Lake Hartwell, however, has been of striped bass which are also known as rock fish and normally a saltwater fish, were discovered able to survive in fresh water after the construction of a dam on the Santee-Cooper system in lower South Carolina trapped many striped bass.
 Striped bass were eventually introduced to the three lower Savannah River System lakes: Hartwell, Russel, and Thurmond.
 Fish heavier than 60 lb have been caught on Lake Hartwell, with 20 lb fish being common.
 The majority of striped bass caught on the lake will range from 5 to 12 lb.